juliebam/juliebam/README.md

 Hi there, I'm Julie  👋🏻

-💻Front End Developer
+💻Front End Developer</br>
 🌎 Based in Toronto, Canada

- 🔭 I’m currently working on:
+ 🔭 I’m currently working on:</br>

-Private "youtube" app that would allow users to upload and share personal videos on a secure platform.
+Private "youtube" app that would allow users to upload and share personal videos on a secure platform.</br>
-This project is currently in wireframe/prototype stage and will be built with React, Redux and Firebase.
+This project is currently in wireframe/prototype stage and will be built with React, Redux and Firebase.</br>

-🌱I'm Currently learning:
+🌱I'm Currently learning:</br>
-React
+React</br>
-Redux
+Redux</br>
-Firebase
+Firebase</br>
-Styled-components
+Styled-components</br>
-Blueprint.js
+Blueprint.js</br>